gruntwork-io/docs/docs/guides/stay-up-to-date/terraform/terraform-13/deployment-walkthrough/step-2-update-your-code-to-be-compatible-with-terraform-0-13.md

 ---
-sidebar_label: Update your code to Terraform 13
+sidebar_label: Update to Terraform 13
 ---

 # Step 2: update your code to be compatible with Terraform 0.13